Safety Plan Worksheet

 About This Worksheet

 This safety plan worksheet can be used for adolescents and adults who are struggling with relapse prevention, self-harm, suicidal ideation, and other high-risk issues.
-It is intended to be used in individual settings.
+It is intended to be used in individual counseling settings.

 Instructions